proskehy/flux-webhook-receiver/README.md

 It lets you setup webhooks from GitHub, GitLab, Bitbucket and Bitbucket Server.
 For the services which allow it, you can configure a secret to verify the incoming payload.
 You can also set the branch that you want to receive events from.
+The image change webhook is currently setup to receive the same payload as Flux's notify API, that is `'{"kind":"image", "source": {"Name":{"domain":"", "image":""}}}'`.
+Support for webhooks from specific Docker image registries could be added in the future.

 # Setup